GNU Makefiles and C. One just needs a good template:

 So whats going on here?

-While compiling, file header dependencies are stored in dependency files.
-If a source file is updated it is solely recompiled and relinked.
-If any header is updated, all source files which included the header are recompiled and relinked.
-If the Makefile is updated everything is recompiled and relinked.
+Dependency files are generated during compilation.
+If a source file is updated it is solely recompiled and linked.
+If any header is updated then the dependency file is referenced and all source files which included the header are recompiled and then linked.
+If a dependency file is accidentally deleted then it is regenerated.
+If the Makefile is updated then all source files are recompiled and linked.

 So what do I do?

-Simply add your new source files to SRCS, libraries to LDFLAGS, and more compiler flags like -O3 and -flto to CFLAGS.
+Simply add your new source files to SRCS, compiler flags to CFLAGS, libraries to LDLIBS, and linker flags to LDFLAGS.